Music students at St Peter’s College in Palmerston North used e-portfolios to record their reflections, compositions, and understandings.

 MyPortfolio provides a personal learning environment to record and showcase evidence of achievement, manage development plans, set goals, and create online learning communities.

 Music students at St Peter’s College used MyPortfolio to keep a digital journal based on the school’s 4Rs model:

 Although reflective journals are not an NCEA requirement until Level 3 Performance Music the teachers encouraged the students to use this approach to grow as competent learners.

 A major benefit of digital journals is that students can upload and share their ideas about a composition or performance as it is taking shape.

-Students used Google Apps to draft compositions, create presentations and collaborate with peers.
+Students used Google Workspace for Education to draft compositions, create presentations and collaborate with peers.
 These documents were then embedded into MyPortfolio.

 e-Portfolios in the classroom webinar (14 June, 2012).
 Teachers from Russell St School discuss:

 - how they are encouraging students to reflect on their work more deeply and the benefits to students' learning